carefree0910/carefree-workflow/docs.md

         ...,
         description="The key of the node, should be unique with respect to the workflow.", )
-    name: str = Field(
+    type: str = Field(
         ...,
-        description="The name of the node, should be the one when registered.", )
+        description="The type of the node, should be the one when registered.", )
     data: Dict[str, Any] = Field(
         default_factory=dict,